RohanAlexander/telling_stories_with_data/_book/94-oh_you_think_and_shoulders_of_giants.md

 ## Oh, you think we have good data on that!

+Chapter 8:

+> **Oh, you think we have good data on that!** City boundaries.
+What constitues 'Atlanta'?
+Different definitions - metro, X, Y. (also an issue in countries with boundaries changing over time)

 > **Oh, you think we have good data on that!** Migration.

 > **Oh, you think we have good data on that!** Weather stations